brosnanv/probelmSmashers/README.md

 Ankana
--Simulated Annealing code
+-Simulated Annealing code <br />
--Report components on SA
+-Report components on SA <br />
--Conclusion of report
+-Conclusion of report <br />
--Presentation Components on SA and conclusion
+-Presentation Components on SA and conclusion <br />

 Arman
--DFS with Backtracking code
+-DFS with Backtracking code <br />
--Report components on dfs backtracking and report formatting -Presentation components on dfs with backtracking
+-Report components on dfs backtracking and report formatting<br />
+-Presentation components on dfs with backtracking<br />

 Valerie
--Harmony Search code
+-Harmony Search code<br />
--Report components on HS ,comparison of algorithms,formating
+-Report components on HS ,comparison of algorithms,formating  <br />
--Presentation components of SA and introduction
+-Presentation components of SA and introduction <br />

 Vishal